dodona-edu/dodona-edu.github.io/en/guides/pycharm-plugin/README.md

 ## Start a new exercise

 Of course, PyCharm must know for which exercise it has to submit your solution.
-The easiest way to do this is by right clicking an existing project or folder in Pycharm.
+The easiest way to do this is by right clicking an existing project or folder in PyCharm.
 In the `New` menu, choose `Dodona Exercise`.

 ![new exercise](./new_exercise.png)